Website Logo - a skateboarder upside down.

 Machine Learning Engineer

 I am a postdoc researcher at the Center for Science and Thought at the University of Bonn (Germany).
-I am also the president of the PUC-RS chapter of the AI Robotics Ethics Society.
+I am also the founder of the PUC-RS chapter of the AI Robotics Ethics Society.

-I work as a Machine Learning Engineer, and my main areas of research are AI Ethics, AI Safety, and AI Alignment.
+I work as a AI Researcher/Machine Learning Engineer, and my main areas of research are AI Ethics, AI Safety, and AI Alignment.
 I like writing, developing code, studying, skateboarding, and playing D&D. If you would like to work with me, check out my ongoing research projets!

 Skills